binarybard100-creator/gae-cd/README.md

 # gae-cd
-This repo is a demo for google app engine with youtube
+This repo is a demo for google app engine (standard)